mikehsin/auto-mover/README.md

 # Mouse Auto Mover

-A cross-platform application that automatically moves your mouse cursor slightly at regular intervals to prevent your computer from going to sleep or showing as away.
+A cross-platform application that automatically moves your mouse cursor slightly in a certain period of time to allow your computer not going to sleep or showing as away.

 ## 🖥️ Platform Support